-Visitors shall be limited to only those that are critical to the completion of schedule of critical work.
-Project teams shall work to utilize video conferencing to provide condition assessment to those who require status of the work in progress.
+3.5.1.
+Visitors shall be limited to only those that are critical to the completion of schedule critical work.
+Project teams shall work to utilize FaceTime and or videos to provide condition assessment to those who require status of the work.